numpy/numpy/doc/source/dev/index.rst

 * All code should have tests (see `test coverage`_ below for more details).
 * All code should be `documented <docstring-standard>`.
-* No changes are ever committed without review and approval by a core team member.
-Ask on the `mailing list`_ if you get no response to your pull request.
+* No changes are ever committed without review and approval by a core team member.Please ask politely on the PR or on the `mailing list`_ if you get no response to your pull request within a week.

 Stylistic Guidelines
 --------------------

-* Set up your editor to follow `PEP08 <https://www.python.org/dev/peps/
-  pep-0008/>`_ (remove trailing white space, no tabs, etc.).
+* Set up your editor to follow `PEP 8 <https://www.python.org/dev/peps/ pep-0008/>`_ (remove trailing white space, no tabs, etc.).
 Check code with pyflakes / flake8.